Daily COVID-19 update: Minnesota passes 300,000 total cases - Albert Lea Tribune

 The state has now had 3,521 total deaths, including 2,378 who resided in long-term care or assisted living facilities.

 Freeborn County reported 32 new lab-confirmed cases and one probable case, increasing its total to 1,512 total cases.
+One person was added from another county.

-Specifics about the new cases or how many cases are still active have not yet been released.
+Of the total cases, 228 are considered active, and 23 people are hospitalized, according to the Freeborn County Public Health Department.
+Seventy-six people have been hospitalized at some point during their illness.

 The following is an update on other area counties: